 Porn is an extraordinary enigma.
 As said previously, the problem isn’t explaining why it’s easy to stop, it’s explaining why it’s difficult.
 The real problem is explaining why anyone does it after getting insights on neurological damage.
 Part of the reason we start is because of the tens of millions already into it, yet all of those wish they hadn’t started in the first place and tell us it’s like living life in second gear.
-We cannot quite believe they are not enjoying it.
+We cannot quite believe they’re not enjoying it.
 We associate it with freedom or being ’sex-educated’ and work hard to become hooked ourselves.
 We then spend the rest of our lives telling others not to do it and trying to kick the habit ourselves.

 We also spend a significant proportion of our time feeling hopeless and miserable. ’Educating’ ourselves with the supernormal makes us prefer and long for these cold images, even when warm, real ones are available!
 Through the constant surge and fall of dopamine induced by PMO, we sentence ourselves to a lifetime of irritability, anger, stress, fatigue, and sexual dysfunction.
 Using porn, with its absence of the best parts of sex and connection, we end up feeling miserable and guilty.

-In fact, reading about internet pornography’s addictive and destructive capabilities here and on other sites makes us more nervous and hopeless!
+In fact, reading about internet pornography’s addictive and destructive capabilities here and on other sites makes us even more nervous and hopeless!
 What sort of hobby is it that when you’re doing it, you wish you weren’t, and when you aren’t, you crave it?
 Users despise themselves every time they read about hypofrontality and desensitisation, every time they use behind their trusting partner’s back, every time they can’t bring themselves to exercise after a daytime session.
 An otherwise intelligent and rational human being spends all their days in contempt.
 But worst of all, what do users get from having to endure life with these awful black shadows at the back of their mind?
 Absolutely nothing!

 You might be thinking “That’s all very well, I know this, but once you’re hooked on these things it’s very difficult to stop.”
 But why is it so difficult?
-Some say it’s because of the powerful withdrawal symptoms, but as you’ll come to learn, the actual withdrawal symptoms are so mild that you should be aware of PMOers who have lived and died without realising they’re drug addicts.
+Some say it’s because of the powerful withdrawal symptoms, but as you’ll soon come to learn, the actual withdrawal symptoms are so mild that you should be aware of PMOers who have lived and died without realising they’re drug addicts.

 Enjoyment has nothing to do with it either: I enjoy crayfish, but I never got to the point where I had to have crayfish every day.
 With other things in life, we enjoy them while we’re doing them, but we don’t sit around feeling deprived when we’re not.